buildandtell/ahilapaati/content/about.en.md

 type: "page"
 ---

-Ahila Paati Etyadi is a collection of interviews of interesting people from [Assam](https://en.wikipedia.org/wiki/Assam)
+Ahila Paati Etyadi is a collection of interviews of interesting people from [Assam](https://en.wikipedia.org/wiki/Assam) who are doing what they love.

-published once a week, asks a random selection of people all about the tools and techniques they're using to get things done.
+people all about the tools and techniques they're using to get things done.

 ---
 ## FAQ